techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_08/Exercise_08.md

 	cf plugins
 	```

 	to get the list of all the installed plugins.
-If you see that SAPML is already installed as in this case continue with the next steps otherwise skip them
+If you see that SAPML is already installed as in this case do the next step(to uninstall) otherwise skip it
 	![](images/04.png)

 1. Run the command